opentok/learning-opentok-web/README.md

 ## Connecting to the session

-Upon obtaining the session ID, token, and API, the `getApiAndToken()` method calls the `initializeSession()` method.
-This method initializes a Session object and connects to the OpenTok session:
+Upon obtaining the session ID, token, and API, the app calls the `initializeSession()` method.
+First, this method initializes a Session object:

     // Initialize Session Object
     var session = OT.initSession(apiKey, sessionId);